Why

 Conglomerates may also be allowed

-because government-run lenders don’t have capital to
+to enter banking because government-run lenders don’t have capital to

 grow.
 For